hilfritz/TextScriptView/README.md

 # TextScriptView
-A view that implements subscript and superscript
+A view that implements a textview with subscript and superscript support.